Protect Tesuque, New Mexico

 Taking Action to Protect Our Drinking Water

-Bishop’s Lodge and Auberge Resorts along with their landowner, Juniper Capital, are seeking approval from the state of New Mexico for an unlawful waste disposal plan that dumps partially-treated sewage from 80+ homes and the resort itself into an undersized leach field that is dangerously close to the Little Tesuque Creek and the aquifer.
-This plan poses a serious threat to the water supply of our community and the entire Tesuque region.
-It is also in direct violation of the laws specifically created to protect the aquifers of New Mexico.
+Bishop’s Lodge and Auberge Resorts along with their landowner, Juniper Capital, are seeking approval from the state of New Mexico for a waste disposal permit to dump partially-treated sewage from 80+ homes and the resort itself into an undersized disposal field that is dangerously close to the Little Tesuque Creek and the aquifer.
+This plan poses a serious threat to the water supply of our community and the entire Tesuque region and violates laws that were specifically created to protect the aquifers of New Mexico.
 This is why Protect Tesuque sprung up as a grassroots movement fully committed to ensuring clean water for our community.

 Support the movement to act locally and impact globally.
 Our success can serve as a template for other communities facing increasing similar challenges.
 Together, we can create a healthier planet!